Skip to main content

 • “Replayability is dim after completing all 3 available chapters.”

-• “The problem with this game comes from the very fundamentals of its genre: it's a boomer shooter without any depth to it, a roguelike without any replayability or diversity, a game that has a story but its roguelike mechanics can drag its story to a crawl since you'll have to replay from the very beginning if you fail.”
+• “The problem with this game comes from the very fundamentals of its genre: it's a boomer shooter without any depth, and a roguelike without any replayability or diversity.
+The story can drag since you'll have to replay from the very beginning if you fail.”

 11 mentions Positive Neutral Negative